BrianRosenkranz/fitness-center/README.md

 -Media query was taken from Code institute and a GitHub blog.
 - The logo was fetched from https://www.freelogodesign.org/
 - The psychology of color is acquired on the website. https://hs-marketing-contentful.imgix.net/https%3A%2F%2Fimages.ctfassets.net%2Fp15sglj92v6o%2F3zeRC0ATjrNo7vCfFoXs6%2F47858c9fee60a7a3a89722355e1ccdd7%2F5-17-emotion.png?ixlib=gatsbySourceUrl-2.0.2&auto=format%2Ccompress&w=690&h=605&s=9ee2ab0bfe321259db8388343dc68495
+- I use the ReadMe template of coding institue